 Prevent complications of uremia

-The optimal “dose” of hemodialysis is uncertain, but most patients do well with 3 to 5 h of hemodialysis 3 times/wk.
-One way to assess the adequacy of each session is by measuring BUN before and after each session.
+The optimal “dose” of hemodialysis is uncertain, but most patients do well with 3 to 5 hours of hemodialysis 3 times a week.
+One way to assess the adequacy of each session is by measuring blood urea nitrogen (BUN) before and after each session.
 A ≥ 65% decrease of BUN from predialysis level ([predialysis BUN − postdialysis BUN]/predialysis BUN × 100% is ≥ 65%) indicates an adequate session.
-Specialists may use other, more calculation-intensive formulas, such as KT/V ≥ 1.2 (where K is the urea clearance of the dialyzer in mL/min, T is dialysis time in minutes, and V is volume of distribution of urea [which is about equal to total body water] in mL).
+Specialists may use other, more calculation-intensive formulas, such as Kt/V ≥ 1.2 (where K is the urea clearance of the dialyzer in mL/min, t is dialysis time in minutes, and V is volume of distribution of urea [which is about equal to total body water] in mL).
 Hemodialysis dose can be increased by increasing time on dialysis, blood flow, membrane surface area, and membrane porosity.
-Nightly hemodialysis sessions (6 to 8 h, 5 to 6 days/wk) and short (1.5 to 2.5 h) daily sessions, when available, are used selectively for patients who have any of the following:
+Nightly hemodialysis sessions (6 to 8 hours, 3 to 6 days/week) and short (1.5 to 2.5 hours) daily sessions, when available, are used selectively for patients who have any of the following:

 These daily sessions are most economically feasible if patients can do hemodialysis at home.